 Obesity is a chronic health condition that should not be ignored.
 Owing to the various health complications that stem from being overweight, you must know where exactly you stand and make every possible attempt to steer away from excessive weight gain.
-Obesity is caused by an increased amount of fat cells in the body.
-Though it is difficult to measure your total body fats accurately, the body mass index (BMI) helps in categorizing you as underweight, normal weight, overweight or obese.
+The body mass index (BMI) helps in categorizing you as underweight, normal weight, overweight or obese.

-BMI is the ratio of your weight scaled to your height.
+Body Mass Index (BMI) is the ratio of your weight scaled to your height.
 It is used to measure the weight category you fall in.
 It measures your weight in kilograms divided by the square of your height in meters.
-Typically, body mass index is a screening tool for measuring your body fats and not a diagnostic tool for measuring obesity.
 It provides an indicative value that can help you decide whether you need further investigation.

 BMI is a part of the Body Composition Analysis (BCA).
 BCA aims at quantifying the amount of tissue mass (muscle, fat, bone) in your body to be able to categorize you as an underweight, normal weight, overweight or obese individual.
 It is a statistical tool widely used by most health, fitness, and medical professionals to calculate your total body fat.

-The arithmetic value you obtain from the above-mentioned BMI formula will give you an approximation of the total fats in your body and help you understand where you stand on the body mass index chart.
+The arithmetic value you obtain from the above-mentioned BMI formula will give you an approximation of where you stand on the body mass index chart.

 Everyone wants to reach the ideal body weight, isn’t it?
 But the truth is, your ideal body weight may be different from that of another as it is dependent upon several parameters such as your gender, height, body composition, etc.